-COFA 4004 Foundations of Art Education
+COFA 4004 Foundations of S1 L2 C8 Art Education (core subject)

 This will be the introductory subject in art education which will provide students with the opportunity of examining basic issues in art education, theory and practice.

 The subject will consider introductory concepts, performances and values of art education through an examination of the contributing fields of psychology, sociology and philosophy as they affect education and art education both in Australian and international contexts.